Keyes, Oklahoma

 Keyes is a town in Cimarron County, Oklahoma, United States.
-The population was 324 at the 2010 census.
+As of the 2020 census, the town’s population was 276.

 History

 Keyes was established in 1925 by the Elkhart and Santa Fe Railway (both leased to and a wholly owned subsidiary of the Atchison, Topeka and Santa Fe Railway).
 The company named the town after a deceased railroad engineer.
 The line is now part of the Cimarron Valley Railroad.

 Keyes was also the final destination of the Beaver, Meade and Englewood Railroad, which reached town from the east on June 25, 1931.
 That line was abandoned in 1972.